IamJusteezyy/eCommerce-example/README.md

   4. Stock numbers will be updated automatically.

 INTERNAL ONLY
-  1. Administrator can update stock of items.
+  1. Administrator can
+    a.
+Update stock of items.
-  2. Administrator can add/update new items.
+    b.
+Add/update new items.
-  3. Administrator can delete discontinued items.
+    c.
+Delete discontinued items.